-Anyone who has spent 5 minutes in a Dutch city knows that bicycles are the undisputed transport king in The Netherlands.
-The Netherlands is the perfect country for cycling.
-The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
-And that doesn’t even include … More All about bicycle culture in The Netherlands – The Ultimate Dutch Bicycle Guide
+It just takes one look at the streets of Amsterdam to realise that The Netherlands is a huge cycling country.
+The Netherlands is the perfect place to ride – The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
+And that doesn’t even … More Bike Culture in The Netherlands – The Ultimate Dutch Bicycle Guide

 I needed to leave Europe, fast.
 My visa was almost up, and I wanted to stay until New Years.
 What a good excuse to go to London for a while!